avideepth-behera/TryHackMe-Labs/README.md

 # TryHackMe-Labs
-My version of Writeups for TryHackMe rooms.
+This is my writeups for the TryHackMe rooms.

 Wanna see my profile :) -> [Click Here](https://tryhackme.com/p/avideepth)